RASHMI1110/software-engineering-invigilation-system/README.md

 # software-engineering-invigilation-system
-Invigilation system using NodeJS and ReactJS-Testing modules are included
+Invigilation system using NodeJS and ReactJS